crystal-ameba/ameba/README.md

   - bin/ameba
 ```

-Using this config Ameba will inspect files just and the specs run.
+Using this config Ameba will inspect files just after the specs run.
 Travis will also fail
 the build if some problems detected.

 ### OS X